getsentry/sentry-docs/src/_includes/common/getting-started.md

 Next steps:

-- Manage your SDK Configuration <!--next phase:add link-->
+- Manage your SDK Configuration<!--add link to the config page for the SDK you are documenting-->
 - Learn more about enriching event data <!--next phase:add link-->
 - Review and manage integrations <!--next phase:add link-->
 - Review common problems <!--next phase:add link-->